ComanRaresIoan/Trick_your_mind/README.md

 # Trick_your_mind
+This is a game that will be better if you play it in real life first.
-The code is a translation 1 to 1 of math game and it will not really trick a programmer because he knows the pattern.
+The code is a translation 1 to 1 of it and it will not really trick a programmer because he knows the pattern.